hernihub/weather-adapter/README.md

-Weather service REST adapter
+# Weather service REST adapter
+### This is the REST adapter for the Global Weather SOAP-based web-service for the Deloitte test previous to the interview: it includes the technical specification document, Node code and Mule code.

-instructions to run the project:
+Instructions to run the project:

 1. NODE
-  a.
-Clone the aforementioned repository
+  * Clone the aforementioned repository
-  b.
-Go to weatherExcerciseDockerFile folder and run npm install
+  *	Go to weatherExcerciseDockerFile folder and run npm install
-  c.
-Got to weatherExcerciseDockerFile folder and execute build the docker image and run it as a container or, simply run node server.js to start the Weather SOAP WS
+  *	Got to weatherExcerciseDockerFile folder and execute build the docker image and run it as a container or, simply run node server.js to start the Weather SOAP WS
 2. MULE EE RUNTIME
-  a.
-Go to https://www.mulesoft.com/lp/dl/mule-esb-enterprise and download Mule ESB enterprise 4.2.0
+  *	Go to https://www.mulesoft.com/lp/dl/mule-esb-enterprise and download Mule ESB enterprise 4.2.0
-  b.
-Unzip the downloaded file to create the folder
+  *	Unzip the downloaded file to create the folder

 3. MULE APPLICATION
-  a.
-Go to weather-rest-adapter/target folder and copy the JAR file weather-rest-adapter.jar into the app folder of the Mule Enterprise Standalone folder unzipped in the previous step
+  *	Go to weather-rest-adapter/target folder and copy the JAR file weather-rest-adapter.jar into the app folder of the Mule Enterprise Standalone folder unzipped in the previous step
-  b.
-Be sure to have JRE or JDK 8 installed
+  *	Be sure to have JRE or JDK 8 installed
 c.
 Go to /bin Mule standalone subfolder and run mule.sh in Linux or mule.bat in Windows